Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     //Non-default setup
-    training_room_score:X, //Score granted to the one who reeled in the ghost in the training room. door:{ //Required for and used only by fake doors
-        model: { //Required, the ID of the door model.
+    training_room_score:X, //Score granted to the one who reeled in the ghost in the training room. door:{ //Required for and used only by fake doors model:{ //Required, the ID of the door model.
 See IDs in use for valid IDs. namespace:"luigis_mansion", //Required, the namespace of the door model. id:"mansion/1" //Required, the id of the door model.
         },
-        frame: { //Optional, the ID of the frame model.
+        frame:{ //Optional, the ID of the frame model.
 See IDs in use for valid IDs. namespace:"luigis_mansion", //The namespace of the frame model. id:"normal" //The ID of the frame model.
         },